silviomm/openblog/README.md

 ## Idea
 <hr>
-"Tags" would be the name of the blog.
-Each tag generates a URL that ends with the name of it, e that URL contains an open-blog.
+Each "Tag" would be the name of a blog and generates a URL that ends with the name of it.
+That URL contains an open-blog.
 Open-blog can be interpreted as a "dontpad of blogs", where anyone can post/delete any content in there(that is exclusive to that tag).

 ## Planned Objectives